 We spoke to Violeta Jawdokimova, a sexual psychotherapist, to understand the psychological factors and break down possible therapeutic treatments...

-Vaginismus is one of the female sexual dysfunction problems alongside dyspareunia, lack of sexual desire, and anorgasmia.
-Vaginismus means that women either experience vaginal pain during penal or other kind of penetration or are unable to have vaginal penetrative sex or vaginal penetration with a tampon, finger, dildo, vibrator etc. Although the symptoms are physical, underlying issues are psychological, or should I say emotional.
+Vaginismus is one of the sexual dysfunctions vulva owners can experience, alongside dyspareunia, lack of sexual desire, and anorgasmia.
+Vaginismus means that we either experience vaginal pain during penal or other kind of penetration or are unable to have vaginal penetrative sex or vaginal penetration with a tampon, finger, dildo, vibrator etc. Although the symptoms are physical, underlying issues are psychological, or should I say emotional.
 Ideally our thoughts, emotions and body will work together during penetration but sometimes this is not possible or are disturbed by the reasons we shall discuss further.
 Psychosexual treatment for vaginismus can help vulva owners establish this trio working together.

-Prevalence of vaginismus is high and although pain is something that many women endure during penetration, few of us seek help when it persists.
-The reasons for this are based on our association with pain and the vagina as the norm, like with periods and childbirth.
+Prevalence of vaginismus is high and although pain during penetration is something many of us have endured, few of us seek help when it persists.
+The reasons for this are based on our association with pain and the vagina as the norm, like with periods and childbirth, or even, the fact we're told that our first time might be painful.
+Boo!

 Messages about sex and female anatomy are very often saturated with negativity or fear when it comes to education.
 Pleasure is very rarely mentioned or celebrated in programs, as if promoting pleasure is something to shy away from.
 Without a sex positive perspective, it is not surprising that so many, especially younger people, have misconstrued ideas about sex and sexual behaviour.
 We should be creating frank yet compassionate and kind discussions about sex, and changing the approach to the ‘sexiness’ of things to conversations about sexuality instead.